Senpai-Sama7/Astro/README.md

 **Your AI Programmer**

 - Writes Python code for you
-- Runs and tests the code
+- Runs in secure Docker sandbox
 - Helps debug with suggestions

 *"Create a script to organize my photos"*